open-telemetry/community/community-membership.md

 ## Approver

 Code approvers are able to both review and approve code contributions.
-While code review is focused on code quality and correctness, approval is focused on holistic acceptance of a contribution including: backwards/forwards compatibility, adhering to API and flag conventions, subtle performance and correctness issues, interactions with other parts of the system, etc.
+As well as help maintainers triage issues.
+While code review is focused on code quality and correctness, approval is focused on holistic acceptance of a contribution
+including: backwards/forwards compatibility, adhering to API and flag conventions, subtle performance and correctness issues, interactions with other parts of the system, etc.

 Defined by: [CODEOWNER
 workflow](https://help.github.com/en/articles/about-code-owners).

-Approver status is scoped to a part of the codebase.
+Approver status can be scoped to a part of the codebase.

 ### Requirements